 Take your science for a spin

 The experiments can weigh up to 80kg and spin for a maximum uninterrupted session lasting 60 hours.
-ESA Academy encourages applications of students from a diverse range of backgrounds, such as life sciences, physics and technology demonstrations.
+ESA Academy encourages applications of students from a diverse range of backgrounds, such as life sciences, physics and engineering.

 In addition, the students are supported by experts at the LDC who provide feedback on how to optimise the experiments.
 “It was a great experience both at personal and professional level because we could interact with ESA technicians and we could learn new techniques and how to work in a team,” says Antonella Rocca, Istituto Italiano di Tecnologia, Italy, who was part of Team Osteo, another SYT!
 2015 experiment.

 Want to know how to become a part of SYT!
 2020?
-Click here for information on how to apply, eligibility requirements, rules and regulations and previous programmes.
-Eligible teams should submit an accurately completed Experiment Proposal before the deadline on 2 December 2019 23:59 CEST.
+You can access all the information about this programme at the very bottom of the Spin Your Thesis! page.
+Eligible teams should submit an accurately completed application pack before the deadline on November 15, 2020 23:59 CET.